ryanleis/terraform-servicenow-integration-updateset/README.md

 This Integration/ App was installed from VCS and then exported into a single Update Set for testing on-Prem ServiceNow instances only.

-**This is for testing pruposes only.
-It is not the official HashiCorp app.**
+**This is for testing purposes only**
+**It is not the official HashiCorp app.**
 **Please do not use in production.**

-For the Officlal / Certified app please download from:
+For the Officlal / Certified app please download from the:

 ServiceNow Store - https://store.servicenow.com/

 **Upload:**